Jacksoor/serviette/docs/scripting/services.rst

    :param id: The ID to look up.
    :return: Information about the channel. ``isOneOnOne`` is true if and only if the channel is a private channel with the bot. ``extra`` contains additional network-specific information.

-.. py:function:: NetworkInfo.GetGroupInfo(id: string) -> {name: string, extra: object}
+.. py:function:: NetworkInfo.GetGroupInfo() -> {name: string, extra: object}

-   Looks up a group's information by its group ID.
+   Looks up the current group's information.

-   :param id: The ID to look up.
    :return: Information about the group. ``extra`` contains additional network-specific information.

 .. py:function:: NetworkInfo.GetChannelMemberInfo(channelId: string, userId: string) -> {name: string, roles: string[], extra: object}